jcocube/mvplayer/README.md

 *The documentation of the project is curently limited.
 If you are interested in using the sw and experience difficulties or have further questions, please contact Javier Cubelos {jco@gti.ssr.upm.es} and Pablo Carballeira {pablo.carballeira@uam.es} for further information.*

-# mvplayer
+# MV-HMD player
-mvplayer is a MultiView (MV) player designed to play MV content (video and static frames) with Head-Mounted Devices (HMD).
-Additionally, mvplayer can be also used without needing a HMD, simulating the HMD movement using the keyboard.
+The MV-HMD player is a MultiView (MV) player designed to play MV content (video and static frames) with Head-Mounted Devices (HMD).
+Additionally, the MV-HMD player can be also used without needing a HMD, simulating the HMD movement using the keyboard.

 <img src="images/basics.png" width="400" hspace="20" title="Basics of the MV-HMD player"/> <img src="images/stereo.png" width="400" title="Example of the stereo viewports displayed in the HMD"/>